kiali/chatbot/dev/README.md

 This launches the demo at `http://localhost:3000`.

+Back to the library overview: see the root [README.md](../README.md).

 ## What this demo contains

 - `src/KialiMockUp/`: a small PF5 mock-up of Kiali (header, sidebar, Overview and Graph pages, light/dark switch).